KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 This code defines a class called `Animal`.
 This class contains a `name` variable, a function that sets the value of that variable, and a function that prints it out.
 The `main()` function then creates two instances of the `Animal` class, sets the name of each, and tells each instance to print out its name.
 Each instance has its own value for the `name` variable, so both names are printed out.

-This tutorial introduces **inheritance**, which allows you to organize your data and code in more advanced hiearchies.
+This tutorial introduces **inheritance**, which lets you organize your data and code in more advanced hiearchies.
 Inheritance is a basic building block of pretty much every Java library and framework, so it's an important concept to understand.

 ## Extending Classes